fewf/quiz-app-modeling/readme.md

 Quizzes and their corresponding questions are stored, linked to the class they are being used in.
 When a Student logs on, Class Sections will be queried to find instances where the Student is associated.
 Quizzes will then be queried based on that Class Section's Class.
 These quizzes can then be displayed to the student.

 ### A student can submit a response to any of the quizzes, which can then be viewed by that student's teachers.
-If a Teacher logs in, they can be shown a live feed of quizzes being submitted

-they can be shown a menu of Students who are associated in the Class Section instances in which they are the designated Teacher.
-To choose a student from this menu would then query the model for Quizzes for that Class Section's Class, and then Quiz Questions based on those Quizzes and then Quiz Question Responses linked to that Quiz Question that are related to that Student.
+If a Teacher logs in, they can be shown a live feed of quizzes being submitted by Students who are associated in the Class Section instances in which they are the designated Teacher.
+Or, it could be queried by `Student` or by `Quiz`.
+Say with student, the application would query the model for Quizzes for that `Teacher's` `Class Section's` `Class`, and then from there the `Quiz Questions` and `Responses` based on those `Quizzes` and then Quiz Question Responses linked to that Quiz Question that are related to the Student in question.

 ### A principal can see a list of all the teachers within their school who are using the app.
 A logged-in principal can be given access to two pieces of data to find out which teachers are using the app.
 1) They can be shown data pertaining to Quizzes, in particular the Persons who are creating quizzes.
 More importantly, 2) They can be shown data chronicling which Teachers lead the Class Sections that have Students that are associated with submitted Student Quizzes.